Danish rider Jonas Vingegaard wins the Tour de France for 2nd straight year

 The Associated Press

-PARIS (AP) — Danish rider Jonas Vingegaard has won the Tour de France for a second straight year as cycling’s most storied race finished Sunday on the famed Champs-Élysées.
+PARIS (AP) - Danish rider Jonas Vingegaard won the Tour de France for a second straight year as cycling's most storied race finished Sunday on the famed Champs-Elysees.

 It had been a three-week slog over 3,405 kilometers (2,116 miles) with eight mountain stages across five mountain ranges.
 Vingegaard seized control of the race over two stages in the Alps.